OccamsKettensage/RSA/README.md

 # RSA
 An RSA encryptor and decryptor that works for text and numbers.
-I got the inspiration to implement my own version from https://github.com/evykassirer/RSA
+I got the inspiration to implement it from Evy Kassirer.

 RSA is used for encrypting and decrypting numbers.
 Also, the public key and private key are pre-decided.
 This takes the fun out of it.
 So, I created this version which can encrypt and decrypt both text and numbers.
 Also, new keys are generated each time.